bktsim/bktsim/README.md

 I'm currently looking for cool projects that are related to my interests and internship (starting W24/S24) roles.

 Thanks for reading my blurb!
-For academic/career opportunities or projects, please reach out by my [**email**](mailto:contact@brendontsim.com) - I'd love to chat!
+For academic/career opportunities or projects - or if you want to talk rhythm games/VTubers, please!! reach out through my [**email**](mailto:contact@brendontsim.com) - I'd love to chat!

 --------
 <div align="center">